Chaiwat-S-dev/Chaiwat-S-dev/README.md

 Backend developer
 -----------------

-I had been embeded engineer for 3 years and now I'm backend developer at Swift dynamics.co.ltd.
+I am software embeded engineer for 3 years and now I'm backend developer at Swift dynamics.co.ltd.
 I'm passionate in coding and learning new programming language, framework and technical skill, in order to improve my skill & my potential.
 I'm work hard and trying to become full-stack developer.

 * 🌍  I'm based in Jatujak/Bangkok
 * ✉️  You can contact me at [kenkent122@gmail.com](mailto:kenkent122@gmail.com)